santiment/academy/src/docs/education-and-use-cases/trading-and-transaction-volume/index.md

 ### How to interpret Volume metrics

-Both volume metrics act in a relatively similar ways, hence in the examples we will refer only to trading volume.
+Both volume metrics act in relatively similar ways, hence in the examples we will refer only to trading volume.